-27 Transition to a planned exposure situation
+28 Transition to a planned exposure situation

-- 28 3.19 In addition to the general prerequisites (see paras 3.6-3.18), the following prerequisites - should be met in order to be able to declare the termination of an emergency and to move to a planned - 30 exposure situation: - 31 Circumstances surrounding the emergency have been analysed, corrective actions have been - 32 identified and an action plan has been developed for the implementation of corrective actions by - 33 the respective authorities, as applicable.
-However, in some cases, the formal analysis and - development of the action plan may be a lengthy process.
-Therefore, establishing administrative
+- 29 3.19 In addition to the general prerequisites (see paras 3.6-3.18), the following prerequisites - 30 should be met in order to be able to declare the termination of an emergency and to move to a planned - 31 exposure situation: - 32 Circumstances surrounding the emergency have been analysed, corrective actions have been - identified and an action plan has been developed for the implementation of corrective actions by - 34 the respective authorities, as applicable.
+However, in some cases, the formal analysis and

-&lt;sup>21 This includes the public, workers (including emergency workers), helpers and patients, as appropriate.
+22 This includes the public, workers (including emergency workers), helpers and patients, as appropriate.

-- procedures that limit or prevent the use or handling of the source until a better understanding of - 2 the circumstances surrounding the emergency situation has been gathered should be considered - 3 with the aim to prevent the unnecessary delay of the termination of the emergency. - 4 Conditions have been assessed to ensure compliance with the safe and secure handling of the - 5 sources in accordance with the national requirements set forth for the respective planned exposure - 6 situation. - 7 Compliance has been confirmed with the requirements for dose limits for public exposure in - 8 planned exposure situations and with requirements for medical exposure set forth in Section 3 of - 9 GSR Part 3 [3].
+- development of the action plan may be a lengthy process.
+Therefore, establishing administrative - 2 procedures that limit or prevent the use or handling of the source until a better understanding of - 3 the circumstances surrounding the emergency situation has been gathered should be considered - 4 with the aim to prevent the unnecessary delay of the termination of the emergency. - 5 Conditions have been assessed to ensure compliance with the safe and secure handling of the - 6 sources in accordance with the national requirements set forth for the respective planned exposure - 7 situation23. - 8 Compliance has been confirmed with the requirements for dose limits for public exposure in - 9 planned exposure situations and with requirements for medical exposure set forth in Section 3 of - 10 GSR Part 3 [3].

-10 Transition to an existing exposure situation
+Transition to an existing exposure situation

-- 11 3.20 In addition to the general prerequisites (see paras 3.6-3.18), the following prerequisites - should be met in order to be able to declare the end of an emergency exposure situation and to move - to an existing exposure situation: - 14 Justified and optimized actions have been taken to reach the national generic criteria established - to enable transitioning to an existing exposure situation, taking into account the criteria given in - Appendix II of GSR Part 7 [2] and it has been verified that the assessed residual doses approach - the lower band of the reference level for an emergency exposure situation (see paras 4.53-4.70). - 18 Areas have been delineated which may not be inhabited and where it is not feasible to carry out - social and economic activity.
-This delineation relates to areas which, earlier in the emergency - 20 response, were subject to evacuation and/or relocation, and/or where specific restrictions were - imposed that continue to be implemented following the termination. - 22 For these delineated areas, administrative and other provisions have been established to monitor - compliance with the restrictions imposed. - 24 A strategy for the restoration of infrastructure, workplaces and public services necessary to - support normal living conditions in the affected areas (e.g. public transportation, shops and - 26 markets, schools, kindergartens, health care facilities, police and firefighting services, etc.), has - been developed.
+- 12 3.20 In addition to the general prerequisites (see paras 3.6-3.18), the following prerequisites - 13 | should be met in order to be able to declare the termination end of an emergency exposure situation - and to move to an existing exposure situation: - 15 Justified and optimized actions have been taken to reach the national generic criteria established - 16 to enable transitioning to an existing exposure situation, taking into account the criteria given in - Appendix II of GSR Part 7 [2] and it has been verified that the assessed residual doses24 approach - the lower band of the reference level for an emergency exposure situation (see paras 4.53-4.70). - 19 Areas have been delineated which may not be inhabited and where it is not feasible to carry out - social and economic activity.
+This delineation relates to areas which, earlier in the emergency - 21 response, were subject to evacuation and/or relocation, and/or where specific restrictions were - imposed that continue to be implemented following the termination. - 23 For these delineated areas, administrative and other provisions have been established to monitor - 24 compliance with the restrictions imposed. - 25 A strategy for the restoration of infrastructure, workplaces and public services necessary to - support normal living conditions in the affected areas (e.g. public transportation, shops and - 27 markets, schools, kindergartens, health care facilities, police and firefighting services, etc.), has - been developed.

-- 28 A mechanism and the means for continued communication and consultation with all interested - parties, including local communities, have been put in place. - 30 Any change or transfer of authority and responsibilities from the emergency response - 31 organization to organizations responsible for the long term recovery operations has been - 32 completed.
+29 - A mechanism and the means for continued communication and consultation with all interested

+- parties, including local communities, have been put in place. - 31 Any change or transfer of authority and responsibilities from the emergency response - 32 organization to organizations responsible for the long term recovery operations has been - 33 completed.

-&lt;sup>22 Depending on the type of the emergency, the planned exposure situation can be associated with normal operation, clean-up and decommissioning or end of operational life of the source involved in the emergency.
+23 Depending on the type of the emergency, the planned exposure situation can be associated with normal operation, clean-up and decommissioning or end of operational life of the source involved in the emergency.

-&lt;sup>23 The dose expected to be incurred after protective actions have been terminated (or after a decision has been taken not to take protective actions).
+24 The dose expected to be incurred after protective actions have been terminated (or after a decision has been taken not to take protective actions).
 [2]